peaclab/taxonomist/README.md

   run executed, which application was executed with which inputs, the start and end times and the duration of the applications.

-- **timeseries.tar.bz2**: This file is removed from GitHub, but it can be downloaded from the FigShare link below.
+- **timeseries.tar.bz2, features.hdf**: These files are removed from GitHub, but they can be downloaded from the FigShare link below.

-- **features.hdf**: A HDF5 File containing the pre-calculated features.
-The calculation process is included in the notebook.

 **requirements.txt** - list of Python packages required.
 **LICENSE** - the licence under which this software is released